 The rise of quantum computing is expected to have significant impacts on both financial and technological considerations when evaluating infrastructure expansion and upgrades.
 Quantum computing is still being developed but gets closer to reality every day.
-Here we look at the high level impacts of quantum computing in relation to cryptographic infrastructure.
+Here, we examine the broad effects of quantum computing on the cryptographic infrastructure.

 Bits and Qubits

-Compared to classical computing systems that function on binary digits, (or "bits") quantum computing is based on the ability for a single 'qubit' to be able to encode more than two states.
+Compared to classical computing systems that function on binary digits, (or "bits"), quantum computing is based on a single 'qubit' 's ability to encode more than two states.
 In fact, theoretical quantum computing can handle a superposition of multiple states.
 While the math that supports this is extremely complex, suffice it to say that quantum computing is exponentially more advanced than today's top technologies.

-As a comparison, today's computer systems manipulate bits that are either set to a 1 or a 0.
+In comparison, today's computer systems manipulate bits that are set to a 1 or a 0.
 Quantum computers make use of quantum bits, called qubits, that can be represented as a superposition of both states.
-This means that any two or more quantum states can be added together and the result is yet another valid state.
+This means that any two or more quantum states can be added together, and the result is yet another valid state.
 Simply put, quantum computers have the potential to be immensely more powerful than today’s computers as the possible combinations for a single qubit are far greater than that of an ordinary bit.

-The scientific community in conjunction with governments and universities is furiously working to develop large-scale quantum computers.
-When this happens, sometime over the next 5 to 20 years, these computers will be expensive.
+In conjunction with governments and universities, the scientific community is furiously working to develop large-scale quantum computers.
+When this occurs, these computers will be expensive sometime over the next 5 to 20 years.
 In the meantime, there are quantum algorithms (for cryptography) that can be processed by a classical binary computer.
-This opens up the possibility that you will need to consider the integration of these hybrid type solutions into your environment until such time that true quantum infrastructure becomes a reality.
+This opens up the possibility that you will need to integrate hybrid-type solutions into your environment until true quantum infrastructure becomes a reality.

 Quantum Key Distribution

 Quantum key distribution, or QKD, refers to how crypto keys can be exchanged in a quantum world.
 Today's key exchange processes have the inherent risk of a third party attempting to intercept the key transmission.
-While they may not be able to immediately decrypt it, they can store it in the hope of eventually cracking the code and using it.
+While they may not be able to decode information immediately, they can store it in the hope of eventually cracking the code and use it.

 With Quantum key distribution, the cryptographic protocols use elements of quantum mechanics (known as quantum entanglement).
-In this scenario, two parties can share a secret key which allows for encryption and decryption, with the added benefit of a built-in fail-safe that can detect any attempts by a third party to intercept the key.
+In this case, two parties can share a secret key that enables encryption and decryption, with the added benefit of a built-in fail-safe that can detect any attempts by a third party to intercept the key.
 In order to eavesdrop, the third party must attempt to measure the quantum system.
 This measurement disturbs the quantum system.
-Processes can thereby be put in place that aborts the key exchange if a certain threshold of disturbance is detected.
+Processes can thereby be put in place that abort the key exchange if a certain threshold of disturbance is detected.

 Quantum Computing and Cryptography

-The use of cryptography has become a foundational element of securely processing transactions and sensitive data, e.g. for financial businesses and health care organizations.
-Perhaps one the greatest impacts of quantum computing on your future infrastructure purchases is its impact on cryptography.
-The reason being is that the cryptographic algorithms can withstand the brute force attacks that today's classical computers are currently capable of.
-Based on current technology, it's computationally infeasible for a classical binary computer to solve and break a public key cryptographic system.
+The use of cryptography has become a foundational element of securely processing transactions and sensitive data, e.g. for financial businesses and healthcare organizations.
+Perhaps one of the greatest impacts of quantum computing on your future infrastructure purchases is its impact on cryptography.
+This is because cryptographic algorithms can withstand the brute force attacks that today's classical computers are capable of.
+Current technology makes it computationally infeasible for a classical binary computer to solve and break a public key cryptographic system.
 This is because it would take centuries of time for it to process through all the possible scenarios.

-Quantum computing, however, would be able to break almost all public-key cryptography solutions that are in use today.
+Quantum computing, however, would be able to break nearly all current public-key cryptography solutions that are in use today.

 Preparing for the future

 Many of today's cryptography systems are built on asymmetric algorithms, whose primary defenses are built upon the principle that classical computing systems lack the capability to decipher them.
 Quantum computing has already been theoretically proven to be capable of breaking classical asymmetric cryptographic algorithms in use today.
-This means that quantum computing resistant algorithms will need to become an integral part of cryptographic infrastructure solutions before quantum computers become mainstream.
+This means that quantum computing-resistant algorithms will need to become integral to cryptographic infrastructure solutions before quantum computers become mainstream.

-Solutions for crypto-agile infrastructure are already available to enable organisations to be prepared for this scenario.
+Solutions for crypto-agile infrastructure are already available to enable organizations to be prepared for this scenario.